cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 `Pool state`: the entire state of a liquidity pool including its invariant value which is derived from its token balances and weights inside.

+`Source chain`: a chain that begins a IBC transaction.

+`Destination chain`: a chain that receives an IBC transaction from a source chain.

 ### Desired Properties

 -   `Permissionless`: no need to whitelist connections, modules, or denominations.
 Individual implementations may have their own permissioning scheme, however the protocol must not require permissioning from a trusted party to be secure.